tfabris/TomServo/README.md

 - 7mm is about 116.67% of 6mm.

 Trains:
-  - Make them blobby like they were vacu-formed, rather than crisp (possibly just apply a subdivision modifier to smooth them).
+  - Make them blobby like they were vacu-formed.

-Print, paint, and assemble all parts again, after several major redesigns and changes.

 If assembly went OK, then delete the "backup" objects from the blender file.